paugratacosfuste/textutils-10/README.md

 # 4. Testing

-This workbook uses unit testing and end-to-end testing to varify the code's reliability.
+This workbook uses unit testing and end-to-end testing to verify the code's reliability.
 To check if all functions are up to date, locate the main directory textutils-10:

 <pre>
     cd -